 1. Compress your images.

 The goal of any image optimization strategy is to improve website performance.
-And the single best way to do that is by compressing images on your site.
+And the single best way to do that is by compressing images on my site.
+If my image file sizes are too large, they‘ll slow down my site’s load time.
+Visitors won‘t wait around for them to load before bouncing.
+If my images aren’t high-quality, they can erode trust in my brand.

-Start by giving your images file names that succinctly describe what they display.
-Then, do the same for your image alt text.
+Descriptive image alt text is essential to get your images ranking in search.
+I start by giving my images file names that succinctly describe what they display.
+Then, I do the same for the image alt text.

 When in doubt, err on the side of plain language and straightforward descriptions.
-Superfluous image details can result in penalties to your ranking.
+Superfluous image details can penalize your ranking.

 4. Add images where they're needed.